 LOCK-OUT ROOM: A bedroom with a bath and its own separate entrance, and which can be locked-off from a dwelling unit and separately rented.
 Each dwelling unit may contain no more than one lock-out room.
+Lock-out rooms are allowed in the Jackson Gore Recreational District only.

 LODGING HOUSE: Is a building in which the rooms are rented, without meals, to three (3) or more persons.
 A lodging house shall have no more than eight (8) sleeping rooms for rent.
-See Boarding House/Rooming House
+See BOARDING HOUSE/ROOMING HOUSE.